larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Fine Short Weapon
    >This creates a finely made Short Weapon that has a base damage of 1, with 5 Durability.
 ##### Bola
    >This creates an item made of three stones or weights attached to interconnected cords that may be used by anyone.
 The character will throw a packet to indicate throwing the bola at the target.
 On successful impact, this item forces the opponent to take a knee, crouch, and they must cross their dominant arm over their chest for 20 seconds.
 A kneeling opponent may still otherwise attack or defend normally.
 The effect of this item may not be stacked or extended.
-This spell is a KNEEL effect.<br/>      Call: “Physical Kneel”
+This spell is a KNEEL effect.<br/>      Call: "Physical Kneel”
 ##### Weak Hardening
    >This will harden a weapon, shield, armor or magic item to Resist Destruction once.
 Hardening may only be done once on an item.